"Literal Meaning" and "Literally"

 Here's a tip: You're not striving for a text of literal meanings.
 You're just looking to find alternatives to any non-literal terms that could hinder a non-native speaker's understanding.
 Saying "Janet was sacrificed" (even though sacrificed is not being used in its literal sense) would be safe.

-Also of note, nowadays the adverb literally does not always mean in the literal meaning.
+(Issue 2) Be aware that "literally" literally does not mean literally these days.Nowadays, the adverb literally does not always mean in the literal meaning.
 It is often just used as an intensifier.